When you think of nootropics, what imagery and sensations come to mind?

 The herbal stuff just explained does work.
 The following nootropics to reduce anxiety aren’t superior in any way, they are just newer (thus often riskier) and sometimes more powerful.
 Many are synthetic and there is nothing wrong with that, but it is important to separate these options out.

-Aniracetam – There are a few studies about aniracetam reducing anxiety despite the benefits for memory and general cognition.
-Similar to bacopa monnieri above, it seems aniracetam improves cognition and mental performance by reducing anxiety.
-The drug has positive effects on dopaminergic and serotonergic receptors, which makes it a perfect way of reducing anxiety.
+Aniracetam – There are a few studies about aniracetam improving mood despite the benefits for memory and general cognition.
+Similar to bacopa monnieri above, it seems aniracetam improves cognition and mental performance by improving mood.
+The enhancer has positive effects on dopaminergic and serotonergic receptors, which makes it a perfect way of improving mood.

-Many personal anecdotes on anxiety forums and Reddit make it clear that humans see plenty of anxiety-reducing properties from aniracetam.
-Aniracetam is definitely a worthwhile substitute for many other prescription drugs and it improves other aspects of cognition like memory and concentration.
+Many personal anecdotes on forums and Reddit make it clear that humans see plenty of mood-boosting properties from aniracetam.
+Aniracetam is definitely a worthwhile substitute for many other prescriptions and it improves other aspects of cognition like memory and concentration.

-There are several ways people deal with anxiety and stress, but often they are not productive and certainly don’t improve mental performance.
-When trying to treat anxiety and stress, it’s important to tackle the problem with a two-sided attack.
+There are several ways people deal with mood and stress, but often they are not productive and certainly don’t improve mental performance.
+When trying to treat mood and stress, it’s important to tackle the problem with a two-sided attack.

 - Short term supplementation – In addition to your long term techniques to reduce your general stress levels, nootropics can be a great tool.
-Any anxiety treatment that does not involve traditional prescription drugs is a good thing.
+Any mood treatment that does not involve prescription drugs is a good thing.

-If you avoid becoming dependent on nootropics to solve your problems with anxiety, you can use them as needed to develop a better ability to handle stress and perform cognitively.
+If you avoid becoming dependent on nootropics to solve your problems with mood and stress, you can use them as needed to develop a better ability to handle these issues and perform cognitively.